mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 <!-- When mapping onto AT in a practical purpose of data analysis these planes can be seen as manifestations in different scopes of activty. -->

 While units of analysis are often chosen on an broad scope to allow for sociological concepts to emerge, Blunden makes a pragmatic proposal to use projects as they key unit of analysis [-@blunden_interdisciplinary_2010; -@blunden_collaborative_2014] .
 His rationale is INCLUDE SUMMARY OF RATIONALE HERE

+IS THE RATIONALE ALIGNED WITH THE IMPORTANCE OF OBJECTIVE?

 ### Activity, Actions and Operations